 - It has a simple, intuitive, and innovative user interface.

-- NET considered being one of the fastest image editors available.
+- NET is considered to be one of the fastest image editors available.

 - Easily handle layers.